MrWhiskersss/elevator-patterns/README.md

 A program created to explore a few [object oriented design patterns](https://en.wikipedia.org/wiki/Design_Patterns) in C++.
 The program emulates the functionality of an elevator traveling to different floors.

 ### Object Oriented Design Patterns Utilized Here:
-- State pattern
+- State
-- Chain of Responsibility pattern
+- Chain of Responsibility
-- Strategy Pattern
+- Strategy

 ### Required Tools:
 - GNU Make